-- Newly erected buildings (ie supply takes place before the first occupation, or the first supply after occupation takes place within 5 years from when the building was finished). - Buildings that have been significantly extended or reconstructed (ie if the value of the extension or reconstruction works, VAT excluded, exceeds 50% of the value of the property before the extension or reconstruction plus the value of the extension or reconstruction works upon the first supply of the building, or 25% of the value of the works in case the building is supplied together with land).
+- Newly erected buildings (ie supply takes place before the first occupation, or the first supply after occupation takes place within 5 years from when the building was finished). - Buildings that have been significantly extended or reconstructed (ie if the value of the extension or reconstruction works.
+VAT excluded, exceeds 50% of the value of the property before the extension or reconstruction plus the value of the extension or reconstruction works upon the first supply of the building, or 25% of the value of the works in case the building is supplied together with land).

 "Building land" is regarded as an undeveloped site planned for a purpose that enables erecting buildings on it.
+The interpretation of "building land" has given reason for discussions.
+If an existing property is transferred and the buyer intend to develop or demolish the property we recommend seeking advice.